Encoding Musical Style with Transformer Autoencoders: Introduction

-In this work, we introduce the Transformer autoencoder, where we aggregate encodings across time to obtain a holistic representation of the performance style.
-We show that this learned global representation can be incorporated with other forms of structural conditioning in two ways.
-First, we show that given a performance, our model can generate performances that are similar in style to the provided input.
-Then, we explore different methods to combine melody and performance representations to harmonize a melody in the style of the given performance.
-In both cases, we show that combining both global and fine-scale encodings of the musical performance allows us to gain better control of generation, separately manipulating both the style and melody of the resulting sample.
+In this work, we introduce the Transformer autoencoder, where we aggregate encodings across time to obtain a holistic representation of the performance style in an unsupervised fashion.
+We demonstrate that this learned global representation can be incorporated with other forms of structural conditioning in two ways.
+First, we show that given a performance, our model can generate samples that are similar in style to the provided input.
+Then, we explore different methods to combine melody and performance representations to harmonize a new melody in the style of the given performance.
+We validate this notion of "perceptual similarity" through quantitative analyses based on note-based features of performances as well as qualitative user listening studies and interpolations.
+In both cases, we show that combining both global and fine-scale encodings of the musical performance allows us to gain better control of generation, separately manipulating both the style and melody of the resulting sample without the need for explicit labeling.

-Empirically, we evaluate our model on two datasets: the publicly-available MAESTRO \citep{hawthorne2018enabling} dataset, and a \dataset dataset of piano performances transcribed from 10,000+ hours of audio \citep{simon2019}.
-We find that the Transformer autoencoder is able to generate not only performances that sound similar to the input, but also accompaniments of melodies that follow a given style, as shown through both quantitative and qualitative experiments as well as a user listening study.
-In particular, we demonstrate that our model is capable of adapting to a particular musical style \textit{even in the case} where we have one single input performance.
+Empirically, we evaluate our model on two datasets: the publicly-available MAESTRO \citep{hawthorne2018enabling} dataset, and a YouTube dataset of piano performances transcribed from 10,000+ hours of audio \citep{simon2019}.
+We find that the Transformer autoencoder is able to generate not only performances that sound similar to the input, but also accompaniments of melodies that follow a given style.
+In particular, we demonstrate that our model is capable of adapting to a particular musical style at test time \textit{even in the case} where we have one single input performance.